 To achieve the benefits of a milk thistle liver detox, you will want to take these supplements as directed on their labels for one month or more.

-Absorb Health Milk Thistle contains a special form of highly concentrated (80%) silymarin.
-Many doctors in Germany prescribe 80% silymarin extract for patients with liver problems.
+Life Extension Advanced Milk Thistle contains silymarin, silibinins and isosilybin A and B, as well as phospholipids to aid absorption.
+Many doctors in Germany prescribe silymarin extract for patients with liver problems.

-Unlike 99% of other supplements that contain 80% silymarin, this brand does NOT contain magnesium stearate.
+Unlike most other supplements that contain silymarin, this brand does NOT contain magnesium stearate.

 Magnesium stearate is not a form of bioavailable magnesium, but a filler that is widely used in supplements and which may interfere with absorption.

-Absorb Health has a reputation for stellar products with unmatched purity.
-I’m also a big fan of their phenibut, which you can read about in my article about using phenibut for alcohol withdrawal.
+Life Extension has a reputation for stellar products with unmatched purity.
 Their milk thistle is known to be one of the most potent milk thistle supplements available online.